HistoricalChristianFaith/Writings-Database/README.md

 ### Changes made to these works:

-- If a verse of the Bible is quoted but not attributed, I've made an effort to add the attribution in parenthesis after the quote: for example, adding if the author writes "... as scripture says, 'In the beginning was the Word, and the Word was with God, and the Word was God'" I will add (John 1:1)
+- Our intent is to show the original work, translated into English.

-- If a verse of the Bible is quoted and attributed, but the attribution is an abbreviation, I expand the abbreviation to its full name to improve search capabilities on this repo: for example, if a work has (Ex 1:1) I expand it to (Exodus 1:1)
+- Any commentary inserted by translators/editors is either removed or (preferably) added into a footnote separate from the text itself.

-- If a work has editor comments interspersed throughout the text, we remove those inline editor comments (and preferably move them to footnotes): for example, Jerome's Commentary on Daniel translated into English has commentary from both Migne and Archer interspersed throughout, so that commentary from them is removed (and in the future I hope to add it back as footnotes).
+- The sole deviation from the above is we try to add citations to Bible verses in parenthesis that are not native to the text: for example, adding if the author writes "... as scripture says, 'In the beginning was the Word, and the Word was with God, and the Word was God'" we add (John 1:1)